 • Gurlabh Singh brought a concern to the City Council after receiving an email saying he was selling his business, which was an inaccurate statement that he wished to clarify.

-• An attendee raised a concern about construction on pavement near her house.
+• An attendee raised concerns about construction on pavement near her house.
 Her neighbors had construction work done on their blacktops.
-She claimed the neighbors did not pay for replacement of the blacktop and her house was not covered by the construction.
+She claimed the neighbors did not pay for the replacement of the blacktop, and her house was not covered by the construction.
 According to the city, construction work was predetermined by an engineer.
 Any additional construction came down to the contractors.
 This was business between the contractors and the property owners, Public Works Director Eric Sikkema said.

 The council also:

-• Discussed abating the city’s bonds.
-Abating the bond means the city has certain funds to abate bonds that don’t come from taxpayers.
+• discussed abating the city’s bonds.
+Abating the bonds means the city has certain funds to abate bonds that don’t come from taxpayers.
 “When we bond out, we have certain funds committed to those payments,” city employee Tammy Garibay said.